WHERE MERAKI CONSTRAINS

 Cisco networking dependency

-IT department buyer
+IT department is the buyer

 Meraki sells to IT first, security second.
 For physical-security-led buyers, the workflows and feature set are less aligned.